dapr/docs/daprdocs/content/en/operations/monitoring/_index.md

 ---
 type: docs
-title: "Monitor your application with Dapr"
+title: "Observe your application with Dapr"
-linkTitle: "Monitoring"
+linkTitle: "Observability"
-weight: 400
+weight: 80
 description: "How to monitor your application using Dapr integrations"
 ---